 Price

-Carat weight is definitely a crucial factor in the pricing of jewellery studded with a diamond or other precious stones although other aspects such as the cut, clarity, and colour are also important.
+Carat weight is definitely a crucial factor in the pricing of jewelry studded with a diamond or other precious stones although other aspects such as the cut, clarity, and color are also important.
 These four factors generally make up the 4 C’s of a diamond.

-The range of prices could fall anything between $500 to $10,000 or even more for mined diamonds when purchasing a diamond since all the above-mentioned factors are high variables.
-These prices, however, show a fall when customers decide on buying jewellery made of lab-grown diamonds since these diamonds even though show a 100% similarity in optical and physical properties with naturally-mined diamonds cost a lot lesser than the latter with a difference as high as 20-40%.
+These prices, however, show a fall when customers decide on buying jewelry made of lab grown diamonds since these diamonds even though show a 100% similarity in optical and physical properties with naturally-mined diamonds cost a lot less than the latter with a difference as high as 20-40%.

-Karat, a term exclusive for gold, is a form of measurement that aids in determining the purity of gold found in any item of gold jewellery like gold rings, necklaces, etc. Since it is used specifically for gold, no customer will find jewellery of platinum or other metals that is measured in karats.
+Karat, a term exclusive for gold, is a form of measurement that aids in determining the purity of gold found in any item of gold jewelry like gold rings, necklaces, etc. Karat measures the proportion of pure gold within an alloy.

-Fundamentally, karat talks about the amount of pure gold present in a piece of gold jewellery which means that higher the karat rating a jewellery piece has, higher is the quantity of pure gold present in it.
+Fundamentally, karat talks about the amount of pure gold present in a piece of gold jewelry which means that higher the karat rating a jewelry piece has, the higher the quantity of pure gold present in it.

-Three basic karat ratings are found which are 14K, 18k, and 24K; out of which 14k is denoted to gold jewellery with the lowest amount of pure gold and 24K refers to pieces of gold jewellery made with 100% pure gold.
+Three basic karat ratings are found which are 14K, 18K, and 24K; out of which 14K is denoted to gold jewelry with the lowest amount of pure gold and 24K refers to pieces of gold jewelry made with 100% pure gold.

 14 Karat